Sanskar-16/Sanskar-16.github.io/README.md

 - Being punctual to relieve colleagues from previous shifts.
 - Responsibly help them take their medications correctly and on time.
 - Make food with/for them, helps me learn about different people and their interests.
-- Working part time as and when needed by the services I am listed under.
+- Working part-time as and when needed by the services I am listed under.
 Keeps me determined to work better and harder every day.

 ### Session Leader (October 2019  – Current)
-University of Essex - VTeam
+University of Essex - VTeam (Animal protection project)
-- Working as a session leader for the animal rescue project on alternate weekends.
+- Working as a session leader for the animal protection project on alternate weekends.
 - Take attendance on volunteers’ arrival and make sure everyone reaches safely.
 - Working as a volunteer on other on and off projects and regular projects.